 - 1. 28 Texas Administrative Code §133.240 sets out the procedures for payment or denial of a medical bill. - 2.
 28 Texas Administrative Code §133.307 sets out the procedures for resolving medical fee disputes. - 3.
 28 Texas Administrative Code §134.502 sets out the procedures for pharmaceutical benefits. - 4.
 28 Texas Administrative Code §134.503 sets out the fee guidelines for pharmaceutical services. - 5.
-The insurance carrier denied payment based on preauthorization and medical necessity.
+The insurance carrier denied payment based on medical necessity and preauthorization.